OnionIoT/documentation/docs/quickstart/serial-command-line.md

 #### Step 3: Confirm connection is successful

-Press Enter and, if the connection is successful, you should see the following:
+Press Enter again and, if the connection is successful, you should see the following:

 ![mac connection](./assets/serial-mac-device-connection.png)